Wisconsin Girl, Missing For Nearly 3 Months, Is Found Alive

 An initial ground search yielded no clues, but a second ground search by more than 2,000 people resulted in several items of interest to investigators, The Associated Press reports.
 In December, hundreds of people in Barron gathered in a tree-lighting ceremony to honor Jayme.

-She was found alive in the town of northwest Wisconsin town of Gordon, about 60 miles from where she had gone missing.
+She was found alive in the northwest Wisconsin town of Gordon, about 60 miles from where she had gone missing.

-Her grandfather, Robert Naiberg, told The AP that his daughter told him that Jayme had been held by "a guy in the woods" but had managed to flee.
+Her grandfather, Robert Naiberg, told AP that his daughter told him that Jayme had been held by "a guy in the woods" but had managed to flee.

 "I'm going to hug her.
 Squeeze her," Naiberg told the Star-Tribune.
 "I've been in the dumpster for three months."